-The JPO will have the opportunity: to enhance his/her technical knowledge in the field of labour migration as well as social protection including the design and implementation of social protection floors with a focus on migrant workers, refugees and their families.
+The JPO will have the opportunity: to enhance his/her technical knowledge in the field of social protection as well as labour migration and cirsis responses including the design and implementation of social protection floors with a focus on migrant workers, refugees, other forcibly displaced persons and their families.

-To gain knowledge of international labour standards relevant for migrant workers' social protection, namely the ILO Social Protection Floors Recommendation, 2012 (No. 202), the ILO Social Security (Minimum Standards) Convention, 1952 (No.102), the Equality of Treatment (Social Security) Convention, 1962 (No. 118), the Maintenance of Social Security Rights Convention, 1982 (No. 157), Migration for Employment Convention (Revised), 1949 (No. 97), the Migrant Workers (Supplementary Provisions) Convention, 1975 (No. 143), and the related Recommendations, amongst others.
+To gain knowledge of international labour standards relevant for migrant workers as well as refugees and other forcibly displaced persons' social protection, namely the ILO Social Protection Floors Recommendation, 2012 (No. 202), the ILO Social Security (Minimum Standards) Convention, 1952 (No.102), the Equality of Treatment (Social Security) Convention, 1962 (No. 118), the Maintenance of Social Security Rights Convention, 1982 (No. 157), Migration for Employment Convention (Revised), 1949 (No. 97), the Migrant Workers (Supplementary Provisions) Convention, 1975 (No. 143), and the related Recommendations, amongst others.